2011–12 Port Vale F.C. season

-The 2011–12 season was Port Vale's 100th season of football in the English Football League, and fourth successive season in League Two.
+The 2011–12 season was Port Vale's 100th season of football in the English Football League, and fourth-successive season in League Two.
 It marked the start of Micky Adams' second spell in charge of the club, and despite fan unrest with the board, Vale fans and players were hopeful of promotion come the end of the season.
-However a ten-point deduction for entering administration doomed the club to a mid-table finish.
-They exited both the League Cup and Football League Trophy at the First Round following defeats to League One clubs.
-They also crashed out of the FA Cup at the First Round against non-league opposition.
+However, a ten-point deduction for entering administration doomed the club to a mid-table finish.
+They exited both the League Cup and Football League Trophy at the first round following defeats to League One clubs.
+They also crashed out of the FA Cup in the first round against non-League opposition.

-Behind the scenes, former chairman Bill Bratt left the club, as a new look board was installed, consisting of chairman Peter Miller, vice-chairman Mike Lloyd, CEO Perry Deakin, and Glenn Oliver; with only Oliver having any connection to the previous Valiant2001 regime.
-In September, this new board announced that sports construction firm Blue Sky International were planning to invest £8 million into the club.
-However doubts quickly began to emerge over the deal, and in December the CEO of Blue Sky confirmed that the company had never agreed to any such deal, and that they would not be investing any money into the club.
+Behind the scenes, former chairman Bill Bratt left the club, as a new look board was installed, consisting of chairman Peter Miller, vice-chairman Mike Lloyd, CEO Perry Deakin, and Glenn Oliver, with only Oliver having any connection to the previous Valiant2001 regime.
+In September, this new board announced that sports construction firm Blue Sky International was planning to invest £8 million into the club.
+However, doubts quickly began to emerge over the deal.
+In December, the CEO of Blue Sky confirmed that the company had never agreed to any such deal and that they would not be investing any money into the club.

-The club's financial problems and boardroom infighting left Adams unable to strengthen his squad during the January transfer window, thereby making promotion an unlikely goal by the half-way stage.
+The club's financial problems and boardroom infighting left Adams unable to strengthen his squad during the January transfer window, making promotion an unlikely goal by the halfway stage.
 The club was unable to pay the player's wages in February.
 On 29 February, HM Revenue and Customs issued the club with a winding up petition.
 The club entered administration on 9 March.
-On 4 April, the administrators revealed Keith Ryder to be the preferred bidder, though he never completed the deal.
+On 4 April, the administrators revealed Keith Ryder as the preferred bidder, though he never completed the deal.